rems-project/isla-testgen/README.md

 during the development of this software and the testing of the Morello specifications.

+*NB*: the master branch is currently rather unstable, the `morello-public` tag matches the instructions below.
+The HEAD will require more recent versions of the dependencies, and is likely to be much buggier.

 ## Building and generating tests

 Several pieces of software are required to build the test generator, a